German Apricot Cake Aprikosenkuchen

 Tips for making Kuchen

 If you are using a baking pan instead of a springform, you can use parchment paper to make it easier to remove the cake once it’s done baking.
 Place long strips of parchment paper in the bottom of the baking pan before pouring in the batter.
 After the cake cools, use the ends of the strips to help pull the cake up and out of the pan.
 You can also purchase parchment paper rounds with tabs for this exact purpose.
 This method works great for all round cakes.

 Don’t worry if your apricots (any fruit) aren’t perfectly ripe, or are a little overripe.
 This recipe is very forgiving and will turn out wonderful, no matter what state the fruit is in.
 If you don’t like apricots or can’t find any, you can use ripe peaches instead.
 You can brush the top of the baked cake with apricot preserves (use preserves that corresponds with the fruit) to add a glossy finish.
 Sprinkling the top with confectioner’s sugar is a super way to add sweetness.

 Since German Apricot Cake is not overly sweet, we like to serve slices of this delicious coffee cake for breakfast with mugs of dark roast coffee.
 Get multi-cultural and serve with Victor Allen French Roast or Italian Roast.
 Victor Allen’s Coffee was founded in 1979 in Madison, Wisconsin, and soon became a leader in specialty coffee.
 Victor Allen offers the finest premium coffee with pride in bean selection and expertise in roasting and packaging.

 German Apricot Kaffee Kuchen is simply delicious!
+So Good!